orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 band 1 values from the first input.
 Note that curly brackets must be used in order to select the desired band indices.

-**Function dotpr** This function allows the dot product between two vectors or matrices (actually in our case, a kernel and a neighbourhood of pixels):
+**Function dotpr:** This function allows the dot product between two vectors or matrices (actually in our case, a kernel and a neighborhood of pixels):

 .. math:: \sum_{(i,j)} m_1(i,j)*m_2(i,j)